iterative/dvc.org/public/static/docs/user-guide/privacy.md

-# DVC privacy policy to access Google Services and APIs
+# Privacy Policy for Access to Google APIs

 DVC is using the [Google Drive API](https://developers.google.com/drive/) to make it easier to store files on Google Drive.
 For more details on how to set it